Raymond Asquith, 3rd Earl of Oxford and Asquith: Career

 of Yarnbury on the government benches (as the Lib Dems were then part of a coalition government) in the House of Lords.
-He left the Liberal Democrats in 2019, and since 2021 has sat as a crossbencher.
+He left the Liberal Democrats in 2019, and since 2021 sat as a crossbencher.

 Personal life

 In 1978, Asquith married the author and scholar Clare Pollen.
 The Earl and Countess of Oxford and Asquith have a son and four daughters.